kd-boss/CAT/README.md

 Namespace Yaesu handles figuring out what radio it's talking to with the IDENTIFICATION commands and the RigType enum.
 As new radios are added, the RigType enum will be expanded.
-This is particularly useful with the FTDX101 series, as many fields are 200 on the MP model and only 100 on the D model.
+This is particularly useful with the FTDX101 series, as with the power commands 200 in the MP model and only 100 in the D model.
 The following is a simple illustration of how to use this library and boost::asio with the FT891 to set the meter type of the display.

 ```